 The short answer is YES, as long as the tape is made of paper, and bonus if the adhesive is made using natural materials such as cornstarch and wheat flour.
 Most commonly used tapes (clear tapes, duct tape, masking tape, brown packing tape, etc.) are made from polypropylene which is not recyclable.
 It's widely used for packing because it's extremely strong, durable, and resists breaking down, making it ideal for all general packing jobs.

-In this article, we will briefly discuss which packing tapes are recyclable and how they should be recycled properly.
+In this article, we will briefly discuss which packing tapes are recyclable and how they should be recycled and disposed of properly.

 Gummed paper tape

 Also known as water-activated tape (WAT), gummed paper tape is typically a mixture of a paper material and a water-based chemical adhesive.
 It’s the type of tape often used by large online retailers and carriers.

 Remember old postage stamps?
 That’s basically how the gummed paper tape is activated.
 You place a roll of gummed tape into a gummed tape dispenser, which has a roll at the end that moistens the adhesive surface, giving it the ability to bond.

 Alternatively, you can also moisten it with a sponge, cloth, or sprayer.
 Besides the environmental benefits, people like using gummed paper tape because it tears cleanly and does not leave sticky residue on the box or package.1

 The most obvious option for biodegradable tape is gummed tape, particularly the non-reinforced type, which is entirely made out of paper.
 And because it contains basically no other material other than paper and the water-soluble plant-based adhesive that goes along with it, it can be left to be recycled with the box.
 The process of manufacturing gummed tape does not even involve adding any other solvents, which adds to its biodegradability.